Skip to main content

 How many classes are in Sunderfolk?
 Seven: Berserker, Arcanist, Bard, Pyromancer, Ranger, Rogue, and the Vanguard added in Update 2.0.
 The original 6 shipped with the game; the Vanguard is a retaliation tank built around Grit, which cuts incoming damage and counters every hit for 2 damage.

 Do you need a phone to play Sunderfolk?
 No. Keyboard and mouse works for every mode.
 The free phone app is an optional controller designed for couch co-op, where each player sees their hand on their own screen.
-Online co-op via Steam Networking (added in patch 2.0.9) works with both PC controls and the phone app.
+Online co-op (launched in Update 2.0, with Steam Networking added in patch 2.0.9) works with both PC controls and the phone app.

 What's the best class for a first run?
 Berserker.
 High damage, built-in damage reduction, straightforward positioning.
 You don't need to read the room as carefully as you do with Rogue or Arcanist, and you won't be fragile the way Pyromancer is.
 Bard is S tier overall, but its value multiplies with team size.
 For solo or duo first runs, Berserker is more consistent.

 How many players does Sunderfolk support?
 One to four.
-Online co-op via Steam Networking was added in patch 2.0.9.
+Online co-op launched in Update 2.0 (March 10, 2026).
+Patch 2.0.9 added Steam Networking as an optional improvement, with fallback to Dreamhaven's cross-platform service if Steam is unavailable.
 Local co-op supports up to 4 players using the phone app as individual controllers.

 Is Sunderfolk free?
 It was free on the Epic Games Store from May 14 to May 21, 2026.
 At full price on Steam, it's worth it for groups who'll play multiple runs.
 Solo players should know the game is designed around co-op even if solo is fully viable.